 In the first few minutes of the test, my eyes started to feel weird, which is common for me when my symptoms start, it’s generally the first thing I notice as a warning sign, although that could be due to my reactive hypoglycaemia.
 I also had pins and needles in my feet for a few minutes, but that did pass.
 All in all, this was barely an exercise stress test when compared to my other one, which resulted in me having to be carried off the bike.

 Throughout the test, they regularly took images of my heart and did blood pressure checks while I was peddling as the bike increased in resistance difficultly.
 I just wished my feet were pushing from the bride of my feet rather than from my toes, I would have been able to peddle for longer and thus generate better results.

 My rush to get to my appointment wiped me out more than the test itself did, which was annoying to me.
 Even running down two flights of stairs when the post-person delivers something that wipes me out more.
 I’d forgotten I had this PoTS appointment and had to clean my teeth, shower, dress, pack, and speed walk to the train to get there in time.
 All of which I managed in about 35 minutes, somehow.
 I was struggling to breathe for most of that walk and I felt terrible.
 It was a real struggle to stay composed.
 In comparison, during the test, I felt pretty normal.

-When the tested finished, they asked why I’d stopped when I did, and I explained the pains in my legs.
+When the testing finished, they asked why I’d stopped when I did, and I explained the pains in my legs.
 Hopefully, that’ll be reflected in the results.
 Unlike my last exercise test, however, I didn’t get to chat with the consultant about the results.
 That probably means I’ll have to wait another eight months to get the results when I see my specialist again.
 Sigh.